 Samuel Isaac Hoefling, age 3

 Tom is also foster father to his niece Samantha Kennedy, 27, and nephew Christopher Kennedy, 24, of Woodbury County, Iowa.

 Two of Tom's five children from his first marriage to Gail Haberl, Casey Conrad Hoefling and Hannah Marie Hoefling, passed away in infancy.

 Tom Hoefling was raised in Ralston, Nebraska and attended public schools there.

-Tom is a long-time national conservative political activist, organizer, and consultant.
+Tom is a long-time national conservative political activist, writer, publisher, organizer, and consultant.
 He is known primarily for his pro-life work and his defense of traditional marriage.
 He has also been a long-time advocate for the Second Amendment right to keep and bear arms, private property rights, economic liberty, fundamental tax reform, secure borders, and the maintenance of American sovereignty and security through a Reaganite peace through strength foreign policy.

 He was closely associated politically for many years with former Reagan administration official and U.N.
 Ambassador Dr. Alan Keyes.

 In 2008 Tom Hoefling, along with many stalwart Reagan conservatives from across the country, founded America's Party, a long-term project designed to rebuild principled government of the people, by the people, and for the people, without regard to political party affiliation.

 In February of 2012, America's Party, in convention, nominated Tom Hoefling to be its standard-bearer for the office of President of the United States.

 On December 2, 2013 Tom Hoefling announced his intention to seek the 2014 Republican nomination for Iowa Governor.